Diseases & Conditions : Non-Traumatic Emergencies

-Each year, the American Association of Poison Control Centers receives reports of approximately 5,000 snake bites.
-Even a bite from a so-called "harmless" snake can cause infection or allergic reaction in some people.
-For maximum safety, treat all snake bites as if they were venomous and get to a hospital emergency room as quickly as possible, especially if you are unsure of the exact type of snake responsible for the bite.
-With the correct treatment (or antivenin), severe illness and/or death can be prevented.
-(Antivenin, also called antivenom, is an antitoxin specific to the venom of a particular animal or insect).
+According to the CDC, about 8,000 snakebites happen in the U.S. each year.
+Even a bite from a "harmless" snake can cause infection or allergic reaction in some people.
+For your safety, treat all snakebites as if they were venomous and get to a hospital emergency room as quickly as possible.
+This is especially true if you aren't sure of the exact type of snake that bit you.
+With the correct treatment (antivenin), you can prevent severe illness or death.
+Antivenin, also called antivenom, is a treatment specific to the venom of a particular animal or insect.

-People who frequent wilderness areas, camp, hike, picnic, or live in snake-inhabited areas should be aware of the potential dangers posed by venomous snakes.
-These people should:
+If you often spend time in wilderness areas, camp, hike, picnic, or live in snake-inhabited areas, learn the potential dangers posed by venomous snakes.
+You should:

 What snakes are venomous?